letnagao/analog-clock/README.md

 ```

 </details>

+## Disclamer ❗️
+A word of disclaimer, this code is not original!
+I am simply a student passionate about Front-end and the intersection of code and design, I always try to do courses and projects during my free time, so I must warn you that this code is NOT ORIGINAL.

+You can find the source of this code via: https://www.youtube.com/c/Bedimcode

 ## Contributing 💡
 Pull request are welcome but please open an issue and discuss what you will do before 😊